ryan-haskell/elm-spa/docs/public/content/guide/cli.md

 ### using page templates

-The `elm-spa add` command also accepts an optional `template` argument to for common pages you might create.
+The `elm-spa add` command also accepts an optional `template` argument too for common pages you might create.

 ```bash